Kozea/CairoSVG/pages/svg_support.rst

 -----------------------

 Opacity values of groups are applied to the rendered inner elements.
-Simple masks and clips are supported.
-Filter effects are not supported.
+Simple masks, clips and filters are supported.

 How elements are rendered
 -------------------------

 Opacity values of elements are applied.
-Simple masks and clips are supported.
-Filter effects are not supported.
+Simple masks, clips and filters are supported.

 Types of graphics elements